Chiwetel Ejiofor biography

 Portraying Solomon Northup

 October saw the U.S. limited release of 12 Years a Slave, a biopic by British director Steve McQueen in which Ejiofor plays Solomon Northup, a free African-American musician who was kidnapped and forced into bondage during the 1840s.
-Ejiofor has garnered much critical acclaim and Oscar buzz for the role.
+Ejiofor garnered much critical acclaim for the role, including a best actor Golden Globe nod (actor Matthew McConaughey ultimately took the Globe for his lead role in 2013's Dallas Buyers Club) and an Academy Award nomination for best actor in 2014.